phpDocumentor/phpDocumentor/README.md

 However, code of earlier PHP versions can be analyzed.

 All templates provided with phpDocumentor have support for Class diagrams based on the read code base.
-This will require the application [Graphviz] to be installed on the machine running phpDocumentor.
+This will require the application [PlantUml] to be installed on the machine running phpDocumentor.
-Rendering the class diagrams using [Graphviz] is optional, and warnings about missing [Graphviz] can be ignored.
+Rendering the class diagrams using [PlantUml] is optional, and warnings about missing [PlantUml] can be ignored.
 However, your documentation will contain some dead links in this case.
 Class diagram will be created with option `--setting=graphs.enabled=true`.

 There are 4 ways to install phpDocumentor: